Anniepoo/identity/README.md

    * 'real' Gravatars
    * provide SWISH style svg-atars for those with sessions, logged in or not.
  * option on uname display inclusion that colors non-lower-ascii as a different color to prevent homoglyph spoofing
+ * make a directive & another expansion that lets app programmer set a prefix as requiring a role
+ * Add a meta-inclusion that adds unauthorized class to link if user not authorized
+ * Add an ajax endpoint that says yes/no an endpoint is authorized (pengine? naw, ajax)

 ### Expert system